Constance Fisher: Internment and release

-Soon after she was found, Constance was arrested and charged with murder.
+Constance was arrested and charged with murder.
 The killings came as a shock to the community, who struggled to believe that she was capable of doing such a thing.
-Before she was able to stand trial, a forensic psychiatric examination concluded that she was suffering from paranoid schizophrenia and was thus considered unable to stand trial.
+Before she was able to stand trial, a forensic psychiatric examination concluded that she was suffering from paranoid schizophrenia and was thus unable to stand trial.

 Because of this, Constance was interned at the Augusta State Hospital in Augusta for treatment.
-While hospitalized there, she calmly explained that she had drowned the children one by one and she had done it because, as she claimed to one psychiatrist, "[she] wanted to someone to baby [her]."
+While hospitalized there, she calmly explained that she had drowned the children one by one and she had done it because, as she claimed to one psychiatrist, "I wanted someone to baby me."
 In order to cure her, Fisher was given insulin injections and high doses of hormones, which would sometimes cause her to experience seizures.

 Within a year of her internment, she started to show signs of improvement, no longer hearing voices or experiencing any auditory hallucinations.
 In 1955, her husband initiated a legal process to have her released, but his requests were denied by the hospital's medical board.
-After four years, partly due to a national effort to deinstitutionalize mental patients, Constance was released to her husband's custody on March 6, 1959.
+After four years, partly due to a national effort to deinstitutionalize mental patients, Constance was released into her husband's custody on March 6, 1959.

-The couple soon moved to a new home Carl had built for the family in Fairfield, where they would have three more children - Kathleen Louise (b.
+The couple soon moved to a new home Carl had built for the family in Fairfield, where they would have three more children: Kathleen Louise (b.
 1960), Michael Jon (b.
 1962) and Natalie Rose (b.
 1965).

-Second incident
+Second killings

-On June 30, 1966, Carl returned home from work, only to find 9-month-old Natalie drowned in the bathtub.
+On June 30, 1966, Carl returned home from work only to find 9-month-old Natalie drowned in the bathtub.
 Shocked by the discovery, he ran towards the home of neighbor Howard Wood to use his telephone, as his home did not have one.
 Police were called to the scene, and after examining the crime scene, officers found the bodies of Michael and Kathleen tucked in their beds.
-Constance herself was also found lying in her bed, having been rendered unconscious from a suicide attempt to overdose on pills.
+Constance herself was also found lying in her bed, unconscious from an attempt to overdose on pills.
 Newspapers at the time noted the eerie similarities with the previous murders, calling it a "duplication of tragedy".

-Constance was rushed to the Thayer Hospital in Waterville, where she was nursed until she regained consciousness.
-Local authorities sought to charge her with murder, and after she was discharged, Constance was brought to Skowhegan in Somerset County for deliberations between prosecutors, before a decision was made for her to be tried in Kennebec County.
+Constance was rushed to the Thayer Hospital in Waterville, where she regained consciousness.
+Local authorities sought to charge her with murder, and after she was discharged, Constance was brought to Skowhegan in Somerset County for deliberations between prosecutors, before a decision was made to try her in Kennebec County.